OK, Folks, Let's Put Aside Politics And Talk About Taxes... [CHARTS]

 So, let’s put aside politics for a few minutes and look at some facts…

-A preliminary note: In these slides, we will be talking about FEDERAL taxes.
+For the purposes of these slides, we will be talking about FEDERAL taxes.
+If there's one government that everyone hates paying taxes to more than any other government, it's the federal government.
+So we're going to focus on that one.
 Federal tax revenue, as you can see, is still going up.

 As a per cent of the economy, though, federal tax revenue is actually well below average--only 17% of GDP.

-To fix our deficit, we have to raise taxes as a per cent of GDP (blue) and/or cut spending as a per cent of GDP (red).
-And given that there are 320 million of us, we're going to have to compromise: A little of both.
+The good news is... the solution to our budget deficit is obvious.
+We have to raise taxes as a per cent of GDP (blue) and/or cut spending as a per cent of GDP (red).
+And given that there are 320 million of us who have to agree, we're going to have to compromise: A little of both.

+First, let's get a sense of FEDERAL taxes as a per cent of TOTAL taxes.
+Here's TOTAL government tax revenue...

-TOTAL GOVERNMENT tax revenue (green) is broken down into FEDERAL tax revenue (red) and STATE+LOCAL tax revenue (blue).
+And then here's TOTAL tax revenue (green) broken down into FEDERAL tax revenue (red) and STATE+LOCAL tax revenue (blue).
+We're going to be talking about FEDERAL tax revenue.

-TOTAL FEDERAL TAX REVENUE (red) is composed mainly of PERSONAL taxes (blue), SOCIAL PROGRAM taxes (green) and CORPORATE taxes (orange).
-We're going to talk about INCOME taxes.
+And here are the components of federal tax revenue.
+The TOTAL (red) is composed mainly of PERSONAL taxes (blue), SOCIAL PROGRAM taxes (green) and CORPORATE taxes (orange).
+We're looking at the first two: INCOME taxes..

+And now let's move up the income stack...
+The top 25% of income-earners pay about 80% of the income taxes in the country.

 And the top 1% pay more than 30% of the income taxes--a percentage that has been steadily growing over time.
 (You can see why the top 1% complains about having to shoulder too much much of the tax burden.)